LaxarJS/laxar-mocks/docs/api/laxar-mocks.md

 #### <a id="tearDown"></a>tearDown( done, optionalOptions )

 Removes any DOM fragments of the widget and calls the appropriate destructors.
 It is advised to call this once in an `afterEach` call.
-Passing this function directly to `afterEach` works as well and is recommended to ensure that cleanup of the test case does not interfere with the followup test.
+Passing this function directly to `afterEach` is recommended to ensure that cleanup of the test case does not interfere with any followup test.

 Example.
 ```js